 Global Engagement > Student Resources > International Student & Scholar Services > Travel

-Students preparing to travel to the U.S. for the fall 2020 term can download and print this letter confirming that DePaul University is operating a hybrid model offering a mixture of in-person and online classes for the fall 2020 term.
+Students preparing to travel to the U.S. for the winter 2021 term can download and print this letter confirming that DePaul University is operating a hybrid model offering a mixture of in-person and online classes for the winter 2021 term.

 Your passport should be valid for a minimum of six months beyond your date of entry to the U.S. Please also note that it is your responsibility to maintain a valid passport throughout your stay in the U.S.

 Please see your ISS Advisor prior to travel if: